Smg4315/Workshop-Final-SCAR-Sim-n-Mazo-G-mez/README.md

 # Workshop-Final-SCAR-Simon-Mazo-Gomez

+#HOW TO RUN
+...
+#METHODS USED:
+- Pointers to acces and manage storage in a optimizated way, it already reduce.
+-

 -> Let's print the time before optimizing (setting the size of the matrix in 400, allowing it to be a fair comparission)

 *Time Before optimizing:*